Netflix/dispatch/docs/user-guide/README.md

 Incident participants are subject matter experts (SMEs) brought into the incident to help resolve tasks or answer the incident commander's questions.

-Below you will find more information about how each of these personas interacts with Dispatch.
+Next you will find more information about how each of these personas interacts with Dispatch.